bg2bhc/gr-lilacsat/examples/image_decoder/readme.txt

-Image Decoder for LilacSat-1 and BY70-1
+Image Decoder for LilacSat-1 and BY70-1 by BG2CYR
 --------------------------------------------------------
 1. Edit permissions: $chmod 777 -R ./
 2. Run the decoder: $./image_decoder